deansher/codrag/cora-spec.md

    - Retrieve chunk metadata and raw code for those matches.

 3. **Reference Expansion (Optional)**
-   - If the user has a “referenceFollow” parameter > 0, gather references from the top-K chunks.
+   - Gather references from the top-K chunks.
    - Pull in additional chunks that are either directly referenced or appear in the same file.
    - Limit the final set to `approxLength` tokens.